micmejia/bible-dump/NKJV/Nehemiah/Neh 11.md

 and his brethren, heads of the fathers' _houses, were_ two hundred and forty-two; and Amashai the son of Azarel, the son of Ahzai, the son of Meshillemoth, the son of Immer,

 ###### 14
 and their brethren, mighty men of valor, _were_ one hundred and twenty-eight.
-Their overseer _was_ Zabdiel [^b]the son of _one of_ the great men.
+Their overseer _was_ Zabdiel the son of _one of_ the great men.

 ###### 15
 Also of the Levites: Shemaiah the son of Hasshub, the son of Azrikam, the son of Hashabiah, the son of Bunni;

 ###### 16
-Shabbethai and Jozabad, of the heads of the Levites, _had_ the oversight of the business outside of the [^c]house of God;
+Shabbethai and Jozabad, of the heads of the Levites, _had_ the oversight of the business outside of the house of God;

 ###### 17
-Mattaniah the son of [^d]Micha, the son of Zabdi, the son of Asaph, the leader _who_ began the thanksgiving with prayer; Bakbukiah, the second among his brethren; and Abda the son of Shammua, the son of Galal, the son of Jeduthun.
+Mattaniah the son of Micha, the son of Zabdi, the son of Asaph, the leader _who_ began the thanksgiving with prayer; Bakbukiah, the second among his brethren; and Abda the son of Shammua, the son of Galal, the son of Jeduthun.

 ###### 18
 All the Levites in the holy city _were_ two hundred and eighty-four.